MizaGBF/RPGMTL/readme/plugins.md

     "STRING_ID":"TRANSLATION"
 }
 ```
 For additional control, you can ovveride:
-- `get_token_budget_threshold()`, to set the amount of approximate maximum length of the input JSON, in tokens.
 - `update_knowledge()`, to build some sort of knowledge base during translation.

 ## Plugin Settings